juliuspr/on-hornplaying/content/conceptual/sound-production/general-technique/hitting-buzzing-catching/_index.md

 - Buzzing a note
 - Tasting a note
 - Catching a note

+- hitting a note is very tongue dominant.
+As if the tongue is some sort of bat or a hammer.
+- Catching or tasting a note is more lip dominant.
+It activates the lips to prepare and center new note.

 The hitting metaphor in particular is somewhat strange.
 To me, it sounds like taking a